Phineas and Ferb season 5: Reception

 On Rotten Tomatoes, 100% of 9 critics gave the season a positive review.
 Rolling Stones Alan Sepinwall declared his relief at the return of something as "funny, optimistic, joyous, and inventive" as Phineas and Ferb".
-Colliders Aidan Kelley wrote the season retained the same "vibrant animation, well-written characters, and infectious sense of humor", and remarked it didn't need to differentiate itself from past seasons in order to "spread its infectious positivity"; The Seattle Timess Chase Hutchinson wrote it was "plenty silly, with knowing gags galore and plenty of ridiculous musical numbers", without losing its ability to derive enjoyment from a solid forumula.
+Colliders Aidan Kelley wrote the season retained the same "vibrant animation, well-written characters, and infectious sense of humor", and remarked it did not need to differentiate itself from past seasons in order to "spread its infectious positivity"; The Seattle Timess Chase Hutchinson wrote it was "plenty silly, with knowing gags galore and plenty of ridiculous musical numbers", without losing its ability to derive enjoyment from a solid forumula.
 ComicsBeats Tim Rooney wrote that Phineas and Ferb "reclaim[s] its throne as the most fun family friendly entertainment on TV".

 Screen Rants Abigail Stevens and Colliders Kelley both felt the first two episodes were only just adequate enough as a premiere, describing them as "just big enough" to serve as a return so that the series could get on with its formula, and "just a little too safe"; Rolling Stones Sepinwall noted the series addressed the "high bar" the earlier episodes set for itself by having Doofenshmirtz admit he was "starting slow" with his -inators and the titular duo insisting they could top themselves this time around; and The Seattle Timess Hutchinson wrote that the season "settles back into comfortable comedic rhythms", while "playfully" acknowledging it has a "lot to live up to".
 ComicsBeats Rooney felt the first half of the premiere was a show of confidence while the second was a bold display of emotion and drama reflective of the collective confidence of the series's staff.
 Colliders Kelley and Rolling Stones Sepinwall both noted the 2015 ending of the series's story as the characters embarked to college, and agreed the series needed to be innovative to justify its existence in the time between then.